Draupathi (2020 film)

 Draupathi is a 2020 Indian Tamil-language action drama film written, directed, and produced by Mohan G. Kshatriyan.
 The film stars Richard Rishi and Sheela Rajkumar, with K. S. G. Venkatesh, Karunas, Nishanth and Soundariya Nanjundan in supporting roles.
 The music of the film was composed by Jubin and cinematography was performed by Manoj Narayan and edited by Devaraj S. The film is a crowdfunding project.
-A sequel titled Draupathi 2, also directed by Mohan G and starring Richard Rishi was announced on 26 February 2025.

 The film released on 28 February 2020 to mostly negative reviews from critics.

-It was released amidst huge controversies related to casteism.
+The film was released amidst huge controversies related to casteism.
 The film has been criticized for its alleged pro-casteism stand and intent to uphold casteism.
 It was also heavily criticised for its regressive storyline.

-Despite this, the film was commercially successful at the box-offfice.
+A sequel titled Draupathi 2, also directed by Mohan G and starring Richard Rishi was announced on 26 February 2025.

 Production

 This film marks the second collaboration between the director Mohan.G and Richard Rishi after Pazhaya Vannarapettai (2016).
 The film was shot in Chennai, Vellore, Viluppuram and Ariyalur and will be set in northern Tamil Nadu.
 The film had to be crowdfunded as no producer was willing to produce the film, fearing it would incite controversy.